Click here to learn more about Custom URL Mapping.

 Auto Grouping of Alerts

 AlertOps can combine multiple alerts coming from the same source.
-Although AlertOps will ignore each duplicate alert, it will log each incoming message in the Inbound Messages table.
+Although AlertOps will ignore each duplicate alert, it will log each incoming message in the Inbound Messages table and append the message to the alert.

 You can configure AlertOps to Group alerts as a single alert by setting the Source Name and Source Identifier to have the same value, such as a field that has a static value.
 When using Grouped alerts, the first alert received with Open Status will create a new alert.
 All other alerts except the close alert will be ignored.
 The first alert received with the Close Status will close the alert.
 When the Source Name mapping is static, AlertOps will map based on the URL field, not based on any data in the incoming message.